Exeton/SpigotTutorial/Lessons/Lesson 1 ~ Hello World Console.md

 # Hello World Console
 ## Intro
-This tutorial will show you how to create a Intellij project and setup a spigot plugin.
+This tutorial will show you how to create an Intellij project and setup a spigot plugin.
 This lessons expects you to have installed Intellij and have a working Spigot server.

 ## Creating a project
 After opening intellij, you'll want to create a new project.
 You can do that from both inside intellij, and from the welcome to intellij screen.